-In lieu of submitting official scores from the testing agency, you may self-report your standardized test scores on your application for admission.
+If you choose to submit scores to us, in lieu of submitting official scores from the testing agency, you may self-report your standardized test scores on your application for admission.
 In addition, you may self-report or update your standardized test scores via a link in your applicant portal, which is available after you submit your application for admission.

-Students who are admitted and choose to enroll are required to submit official standardized test scores after confirming their intent to matriculate.
 We accept score reports as official when they are sent to our office directly from a school counselor, principal, or other school official.
 Or, you may submit official test scores directly from the testing agencies.
 Our testing codes are 2821 (College Board), 3722 (ACT), and 2821 (TOEFL).

 - Undocumented student policy

 Our Quaker heritage informs our work.
 That’s one reason why we treat undocumented and DACA-eligible first-year and transfer students the same way we admit and fund any domestic student.